-Professor Karen Chaney teaches in the areas of religious studies, ethics and philosophy, and also serves as dean of faculty and director of the liberal arts core program.
+Professor Karen Chaney, Ph.D., teaches in the areas of religious studies, ethics and philosophy, and also serves as associate provost and dean of the college.
 She has a long-standing commitment to liberal arts education as a means for deepening our awareness of the human experience and for enriching our lives.

 Professor Chaney attended Michigan State University (MSU), studying political philosophy at James Madison College and the Honors College.
 Since her years at MSU, she has maintained an interest in the evolution of classical liberal thought from its eighteenth century European origins to today’s concepts of global human rights: What constitutes a “human right” and why?
 Do human rights vary from culture to culture?
 Can rights exist outside of a framework of common understanding and, most importantly, without a means of enforcement?
 Do the different life experiences of men and women result in different understandings of human rights and their scope?
 Her doctoral work in social ethics at the Graduate Theological Union in Berkeley, California, examined concepts of global justice in debates regarding agricultural protectionism at the World Trade Organization.
 She served as a fellow at the Center for Ethics and Social Policy and has had an active interest in global politics and economics, particularly in the region of Latin America.
 She has traveled in Argentina, Mexico, Puerto Rico and Spain.